The 10 Best Dance Clubs & Destinations in Chicago

 To figure out what venue ACD is gonna be hitting up next – or just to get the scoop on some of Chicago’s chillest DJs – check out their Instagram here.

 2357 N Milwaukee

 There’s really no better combo for dancing than a red-lit bar with a lit DJ stand.
-Featuring semi-regular live performances, amazing DJ sets and a pretty rowdy late-night crowd, Slippery Slope is a great choice for anyone looking to let off a little steam.
-With the added bonus of a killer beer list and a set of ski ball lanes, this casual hangout bar will become your new fave dancehall in no time.
+Featuring semi-regular live performances, amazing DJ sets, and a pretty rowdy late-night crowd, Slippery Slope is an excellent dance place in Chicago for anyone looking to let off a little steam.
+With the added bonus of a killer beer list and a set of ski ball lanes, this casual dance bar and hangout will become your new fave dance hall in no time.
 Trust us.

 954 w Belmont

-Berlin does not mess around when it comes to throwing an amazing dance party.
-Chicago’s premier LGBTQ bar, Berlin is all about dressing up, letting loose and getting down.
-Featuring performances from the likes of the iconic Black Madonna – and some of the city’s best drag queens – we can pretty much guarantee that a night at this Boystown club and music venue won’t end till 3am.
+Berlin is a dance club in Chicago that does not mess around when it comes to throwing an amazing dance party.
+Chicago’s premier LGBTQ+ bar, Berlin is all about dressing up, letting loose and getting down.
+Featuring performances from the likes of the iconic Black Madonna – and some of the city’s best drag queens – we can pretty much guarantee that a night at this Boystown dance bar and music venue won’t end till 3 am.